zmoog/zmoog.github.io/content/post/til-replace-module.md

 > "Oh, wouldn't be great if the author just added a tiny little log statement in that function?".

-Yeah, it really would, thiw would allow me to trace the value of that variable o try a small change.
+Yeah, it really would, this would allow me to trace the value of that variable or try a small change.

 What can you do: fork the library?
 Nope.
 Don't do that.